Tomu98/Expense-Tracker-API/README.md

 ## How to use it

-Once the application is running, you can access Swagger's interactive documentation at `http://localhost:8000/docs` where you can visualize and test the different API endpoints.
+Once the application is running, you can access Swagger's interactive API documentation at `http://localhost:8000/docs`, where you can visualize and test the available API endpoints.

 ### Main Endpoints